rkoshak/openhab-rules-tools/README.md

 Similarly, ECMAScript 5.1 versions of these libraries exist in the `before-npm` branch.
 These too are removed from the main branch and are no longer maintained.

-The libraries that will continue to be developed going forward will be JS Scripting and Blockly.
+The libraries that will continue to be developed going forward will be JS Scripting, Blockly, and rule templates.
 The JS Scripting libraries can be installed using npm.
+Blockly libraries and rule templates can be installed from the openHAB marketplace.

 ## Rule Tempaltes
 Rule templates are written in various languages.